What makes a micro servo to become the best DLG servo?

 Looking For The Best Micro Servo

-As mentioned above, the best micro servo choice for 1.5-meter F3K gliders are KST X08 as well as MKS DS65K / DS75K.
-Their price tag starts drifting around $50, give or take.
+As mentioned above, the best micro servo choices for 1.5-meter F3K gliders are KST X08 as well as MKS DS65K / DS75K.
+Their price tag starts drifting closer to $50, give or take.

 Well, this price can be considered for competition planes, when you need that reliability and precision to equip a pricey model and crash the scores.